inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 1. **Human developers** who need clarity and control
 2. **AI assistants** who need structure and patterns

-This isn't compromise—it's evolution.
+This isn't compromise it's evolution.
 Code that's better for AI is often better for humans too: more consistent, more predictable, more maintainable.

 #### Beyond Copilot: AI as Runtime